 The Kaiser Family Foundation estimated that nearly 54,000 Mainers receive advanced premium tax credits for ACA plans, meaning they could see their health care premiums double or triple in January.

 Collins voted in 2010 against the creation of the Affordable Care Act and in 2021 against expanding the subsidies as part of a broader spending bill.
-During the government shutdown earlier this year, she voted against a measure to extend ACA subsidies.
+During the government shutdown earlier this year, she voted against Democrats’ efforts to extend ACA subsidies, saying she supported an extension but reopening the government must come first.

 Sign in